eviofekeze/swesarr_pytools/README.md

 [![image](https://img.shields.io/conda/vn/conda-forge/swesarr_pytools.svg)](https://anaconda.org/conda-forge/swesarr_pytools)

-**Library for  data retrieval and manipulation of swesarr data for the NASA database.** swesarr_pytool is a python library created for easy data retrieval and manipulation swesarr data for the NASA database.
+**Library for data retrieval and processing of NASA GSFC Snow Water Equivalent Synthetic Aperture Radar and Radiometer data.**

+swesarr_pytool is a python library created for data retrieval and processing of NASA GSFC Snow Water Equivalent Synthetic Aperture Radar and Radiometer data..

 The Snow Water Equivalent Synthetic Aperture Radar and Radiometer (SWESARR) is a Tri-Frequency Radar and Radiometer instrument designed to measure the water content in a snowpack.
 The instrument, developed at NASA’s Goddard Space Flight